Darkest Dungeon II

-Darkest Dungeon II is a role-playing video game developed and published by Red Hook Studios as the sequel to Darkest Dungeon (2016).
-The game was released in early access for Microsoft Windows in October 2021, with the most recent update reintroducing the Vestal playable character from the first game.
-The experimental branch is currently on the Redemption Road update.
-The full version of the game is set to be released in early May 2023.
+Darkest Dungeon II is a roguelike role-playing video game developed and published by Red Hook Studios as the sequel to Darkest Dungeon.
+The game was released in early access for Windows in October 2021.
+The full version of the game was released in May 2023.

 Gameplay

-Like its predecessor, Darkest Dungeon II is a role-playing video game with roguelike elements.
-The game features multiple characters, and each of them has their own unique strengths and abilities.
-Players can equip these characters with trinkets and combat items.
-The player can commandeer the stagecoach, which is the primary way of navigating the game's world.
+Like its predecessor, Darkest Dungeon II is a roguelike role-playing video game.
+The game features multiple characters, and each of them have their own unique strengths and abilities.
+The player can equip these characters with trinkets and combat items.
+The player commandeers a stagecoach, which is the primary way of navigating the game's world.
 The ultimate goal is to reach a mountain, which is the source of evil that has overtaken the world.
-As the player explores, they will encounter different locations of interest and roadblocks, and the player will enter combat scenarios.
-Combat in the game is turn-based, and the heroes must be positioned properly as some of their skills cannot be used when they are standing in a wrong spot.
+As the player explores, they encounter different locations of interest and roadblocks, many of which cause the player to enter combat scenarios.
+Combat in the game is turn-based, and the heroes must be positioned properly as some of their skills cannot be used while they are standing in a wrong spot.
 As the player explores the world, they can also visit Shrines of Reflection, where players can learn more about the backstories of the game's characters.

-As the characters progress in the game, their stress level would increase.
-Under a lot of stress, they will have a debilitating meltdown during combat, which would result in a massive decrease in health and the acquisition of negative traits.
-In addition, high stress levels would affect the relationships between the game's characters.
-If a character is friendly with another, they would gain additional gameplay perks.
+As the characters progress in the game, their stress level increases.
+If a character is under a lot of stress, they will have a debilitating meltdown during combat, which results in a massive decrease in health and the acquisition of negative traits.
+In addition, high stress levels affect the relationships between the game's characters.
+If a character is friendly with another, they gain additional gameplay perks.
 However, if the characters share a hostile relationship, one may stop another from using their skills and increase each other's stress level.
-Players can visit a Hospital to remove bad character traits.
-When a member of the team dies, another one will join the player's team once they reach an inn.
+The player can visit a Hospital to remove bad character traits.
+If a member of the team dies another hero may join the player's team once they reach an inn.
 It is also the place where the players can lower the stress level of characters and improve team dynamics.
-However, a stay at the inn would also increase Loathing, a stat which indicates the all-consuming evil of the world.
+However, a stay at the inn also increases Loathing, a stat which indicates the all-consuming evil of the world.
 The flame on the stagecoach represents the team's hope.
-The player's team will suffer from penalties when the flame is nearly extinguished.
-When a run ends, Profile rank would increase, which would unlock new characters and items for players to use in subsequent runs.
+The player's team suffers from penalties when the flame is nearly extinguished.
+When a run ends, Profile rank increases, which unlocks new characters and items for players to use in subsequent runs.

+A free update titled Kingdoms is set to be introduced in 2024.
+This update introduces a new campaign and three enemy factions.
+According to Chris Bourassa, the game's director, Kingdoms will "blend some of the permanence and roster management of the original Darkest Dungeon with the traversal and combat of Darkest Dungeon 2".